siddharth201/MyNotes/miscellaneous/ML/Maths/RigntAngleExplain.md

 **Adjacent:** The word adjacent literally means "next to."
 This is the side that forms the base of the angle θ.
 It touches the angle but is not the longest diagonal side.

-Hypotenuse: This is always the longest side of the triangle, and it is always positioned directly across from the 90 ∘ right angle.
+**Hypotenuse:** This is always the longest side of the triangle, and it is always positioned directly across from the 90∘ right angle.

 When we map this directly to our y=mx+c graph:
 The Opposite side is the vertical change up the Y-axis (the "Rise").
 The Adjacent side is the horizontal change along the X-axis (the "Run").